-Rice cakes are an old-school diet staple.
+Rice cakes are an old-school weight loss staple.
 But the simple carbohydrates rank notoriously high on the glycemic index (GI)—a measure of how quickly blood rises in response to food on a scale of one to 100 (rice cakes come in at 82).
 High GI foods provide a rush of energy, but can leave you hungry within a few hours.
 Researchers at the New Balance Foundation Obesity Prevention Center found high-GI snacks caused excessive hunger and increased activity in craving and reward area of the brain—the perfect storm for overeating and weight gain.

-Surely a few chocolate chips will satisfy your sweet tooth, right?
-Researchers aren't so confident; people consume an average 41% more calories when snacking on unwrapped snacks, one study published in the journal Appetite showed.
-Researchers say peeling off a wrapper, or cracking the shell of a nut slows us down, which gives the body more time to send out "I'm full" signals.
-And the mounting pile of candy wrappers and nut shells serves as a visual reminder as to just how much we’ve eaten.
+Surely, a few chocolate chips will satisfy your sweet tooth, right?
+Researchers aren't so confident.
+One study published in the journal Appetite showed that people consume an average of 41% more calories when snacking on unwrapped snacks.
+Researchers say peeling off a wrapper, or cracking the shell of a nut, slows us down, which gives the body more time to send out "I'm full" signals.
+Plus, the mounting pile of candy wrappers and nut shells serve as a visual reminder of just how much you've eaten.

 Remember that "just a bite" still has calories, and we usually don't stop at just one bite.
-While high-quality dark chocolate (at least 70% cocoa) is the most waist-friendly choco choice, you may want to stick with a small portion of wrapped varieties over “hand to mouth” chocolate chips.
+While high-quality dark chocolate (at least 70% cocoa) can be a waist-friendly choice, you may want to stick with small, individually-wrapped portions instead of hand-to-mouth options like chocolate chips.

-Go raw or go home.
-Brownie points if you opt for in-shell varieties.
+If you want some flavor on your nuts, opt for spices like cinnamon or cayenne.
+As for which type of nut, opt for in-shell varieties.
 Named "The Pistachio Effect," research shows the act of shelling nuts can slow you down and give your body a chance to register fullness 86 calories sooner than you would otherwise.

 Reaching for a portion-controlled packet of crackers or cookies may sound like a good snack strategy for weight loss, but the mini-packs may fill you out before they fill you up, research suggests.
 In fact, dieters perceived small snacks in small packages as diet-friendly and ended up eating multiple packets and more calories overall than when given a regular-size package, a recent study in the Journal of Consumer Research found.

 A fruit smoothie sounds like a virtuous choice for an afternoon pick-me-up, but be forewarned: Many store-bought options are blended with high-calorie dairy bases and cheap sweeteners that make them more dessert-like than diet-friendly.
-A small Baskin Robbins Mango Banana Smoothie packs 440 calories, nearly a third of what the average woman on a 1500-calorie weight loss diet needs in an entire day.
-Not to mention 96 grams of sugar — that's more than you'll find in 7 scoops of the chain's Rainbow Sherbet.
-Adding insult to injury, banana doesn’t feature once on the ingredients list.
+A small Baskin Robbins Mango Banana Smoothie packs 420 calories (nearly a third of what the average woman on a 1500-calorie weight loss diet needs in an entire day), and 91 grams of sugar (that's more than you'll find in seven scoops of the chain's Orange Sherbet).
+Adding insult to injury, banana isn't featured once on the ingredients list.

-If you’re hankering for something sweet and fruity, nothing beats a whole piece (or two!) of the real thing.
-In fact, a recent study in the journal Nature found liquid carbohydrates to be 17 percent less filling compared with solid carbohydrates.
-As a general rule: eat, don't drink, your fruits.
-And if it's creamy that you're craving, pair your fruit with a cup of low-fat plain cottage cheese or yogurt.
+If you have a hankering for something sweet and fruity, nothing beats a whole piece (or two!) of real fruit.
+In fact, a recent study in the journal International Journal of Obesity and Related Metabolic Disorders found liquid carbs to be 17 percent less filling compared with solid ones.
+As a general rule: Eat, don't drink, your fruits.
+And, if it's something creamy that you're craving, pair your fruit with a cup of low-fat plain cottage cheese or yogurt.
 A recent study found high-protein snacks eaten in the afternoon can improve appetite control and diet quality.

-What happens when you take a bowl of oats, drown them in oil, cover them with sugar, bake them on a cookie tray?
-You get your average granola: highly delicious, highly caloric, highly likely to put you over your daily calorie budget in just one serving — and chances are you'll munch through far more than a scant half-cup that makes up a single serving.
+What happens when you take a bowl of oats, drown them in oil, cover them with sugar, and bake them on a cookie tray?
+You get your average granola: Highly delicious, highly caloric, highly likely to put you over your daily calorie budget in just one serving.
+Plus, chances are, you'll munch through far more than the scant half-cup that makes up a single serving.
 In fact, a recent study found people served themselves the same volume of cereal regardless of caloric value.
 In other words, you're likely to pour the same amount of granola into a bowl as you would corn flakes, and consume five times the calories in the process.

 The "healthy" alternative to chips are just another processed food.
-Their bag might indicate that they’re whole peas straight from the pod, but they’re actually ground-up peas and flour mixed with oil and salt, then molded into a pea shape.
+Their bag might display photos of whole veggies, but these chips are actually pulverized vegetable flour mixed with oil and salt.
 You can do better.

-Keep a bag of edamame in the freezer and defrost individual portions for an ever-ready snack, snack on baby carrots, or get a fix of crunch and protein from two tablespoons of peanut butter on wheat crackers.
+Keep a bag of edamame in the freezer and defrost individual portions for an ever-ready snack.
+Munch on baby carrots, or get a fix of crunch and protein from two tablespoons of peanut butter on wheat crackers.

-One of the great health food imposters, bran muffins are simply excuses to get you to eat cupcakes for breakfast.
+One of the biggest health food imposters, bran muffins are simply excuses to get you to eat cupcakes for breakfast.
 Each can deliver about 440 calories, with nearly a quarter of them coming from fat.
-Also avoid the scones: The rich, flaky taste comes from gobs of butter, flour and sugar, adding up to 500 calories a pop.
+Also, avoid the scones: The rich, flaky taste comes from gobs of butter, flour, and sugar, adding up to 500 calories a pop.